anuraagbaishya/Utility-Scripts/README.md

 * A script to display a Quote of the day together with a quotes file
 * A script to get xkcd comics
 * A script to check for arguments in a bash command with bash color definitions
+* A script for adding GPL text in all files of the project

 ###Please make sure you update the README after you add a script.
 ###Please specify requirements for running the script as comments or in a separate file.